peterch405/BabrahamLinkON/README.rst

   deduplicate.py reverse_complement --input <fasta/q file or directory of files>

-If providing a fastq, use the :bash:`--fq` flag.
+If providing a fastq, use the `--fq` flag.

 Test dataset